 This cordless impact driver by Worx is a great choice if you want to drive screws quickly and easily without breaking the bank.

-It comes with a long-lasting 2.0Ah battery, making it ideal for regular and long-term projects.
+It has a long-lasting 2.0Ah battery, making it ideal for regular and long-term projects.
 The battery is compatible with other Worx 20V power tools, so it’s a great option if you already have other items from this range.

 With its variable two-speed control, up to 107 Nm of torque and a top speed of 3,000 IPM, this impact driver can easily take on powerful driving jobs while protecting your wrists from any strain or kickback.
 It is also lightweight and compact for getting into tight spots or undertaking greater precision work, while its quick-change quarter-inch hex chuck makes it easy to switch bits as needed.
 This model also features an LED work light for better visibility in low-lit areas.